synareil/esd-proj/README.md

 * Register with kong.sh is to register with kong.
 * Item_dummy.sh imports dummy data for you to try.

-# 3. Running the website front-end for users and admin
+# 3.Accessing website UI for users and admin
+1. Access the users webpage via http://localhost:8008
-1. To access **user-end** front-end, Access the webpage via http://localhost:8009
+2. Access the admin webpage via http://localhost:8009

 # 4. To bring microservices down
 > docker compose down